Liv Boeree: Speaker

-Boeree also appeared on Sean M. Carroll's Mindscape podcast (Episode 6 aired on 24 July 2018) to discuss probability and effective altruism.
+Boeree also appeared on Sean M. Carroll's Mindscape podcast (Episode 6, aired on 24 July 2018) to discuss probability and effective altruism.

-Boeree appeared on Lex Fridman's podcast (aired 24 August 2022) to discuss poker, game theory, AI, simulation, aliens & existential risk.
+Boeree appeared on Lex Fridman's podcast (aired 24 August 2022) to discuss poker, game theory, AI, simulation theory, aliens & existential risk.

 Writing

 Boeree has written a number of articles and opinion pieces on various scientific and rationality topics.
-Her publications include a Vox.com article discussing the philosophical implications of Future of Humanity Institute's 2018 Paper "Dissolving the Fermi Paradox", a Vice Media article on a discovered crystalline pattern in prime numbers and an opinion piece in The Independent on the importance of rational thinking classes in mainstream education.
+Her publications include a Vox.com article discussing the philosophical implications of Future of Humanity Institute's 2018 Paper "Dissolving the Fermi Paradox", a Vice Media article on a discovered crystalline pattern in prime numbers, and an opinion piece in The Independent on the importance of rational thinking classes in mainstream education.
 Her June 2020 byline in Nature, reviewing the latest book by Maria Konnikova, lists her as a "science communicator and former professional poker player."